 🌟 Wish Day at Dudley Elementary was May 1st 🌟 May 1st marked a special celebration at Dudley Elementary—Wish Day and the culmination of our 15-day Reading Adventure with students and families! 📚✨ To celebrate the journey, every student wrote a meaningful wish and linked it with their grade-level peers to form colorful paper chains.
 On May 1st, classes gathered around a tree on the south playground (maybe RED) to take a photo with their chains of wishes!
 The paper chains will be proudly displayed near each classroom on pallet trees handcrafted by Mr. Bartels' talented students. 🌳💫 We hope our families enjoyed reading this story together and sharing in the joy of reading and dreaming with their children. 💭❤️ Thank you to all our Dudley readers and families for making this adventure so special! 💛 #BeHereBeYouBeASwede #DudleyWishDay #ReadingAdventure #SwedePride #DudleyElementary

-21 days ago, Gothenburg Public Schools
+about 1 month ago, Gothenburg Public Schools

 Wish Day 2025